 The Institute’s turnover reached £2 million.

 The Smith Institute marked 21 years of business by hosting a celebratory event at the London Transport Museum, Covent Garden on the theme Insights for the future: delivering clarity and confidence to improve decision making.
-Guest speakers included Sir Mark Walport and Sasha Javid, formerly of the FCC and, winner of the Franz Edelman Award for his work on the US Broadcast Incentive Auction.
+Guest speakers included Sir Mark Walport and Sasha Javid, formerly of the FCC (Federal Communications Commission) and, winner of the Franz Edelman Award for his work on the US Broadcast Incentive Auction.